thor-harsh/Project--Hadoop-15/README.md

 <table>

-**In this project We will use Spark with Python to do an amazing stuff.
-We will find the total word count in Book textfile that is a huge text file in a fraction of seconds**.<br></br>
+**In this project We will use Spark with Python to do a great stuff.
+We will find the total word count in Book textfile that is a huge text file in just a couple of seconds using our amazing Spark**.<br></br>

 **Before jumping to the code lets understand Spark first**...<br></br>